-Plas Glyn-y-Weddw and Making Little Craft invite makers and craftspeople aged 18-25 who are from or currently living in north Wales to apply for this unique Young Maker Award and to create new work for the Coed Coexist exhibition taking place at Plas Glyn-y-Weddw from May - July 2026.
-The award offers an individual the opportunity to undertake one week of work experience with established makers, one week of free studio use, £2,000 to realise new work and inclusion in the Coed Coexist exhibition in May 2026.
+We’re thrilled to announce that Gwion Peris Roberts has been selected as the recipient of the Young Maker Award, presented by Plas Glyn-y-Weddw and Making Little Craft to support emerging makers and craftspeople aged 18–25 from or living in north Wales.
+As part of the award, Gwion will develop new work for the Coed Coexist exhibition, which will take place at Plas Glyn-y-Weddw from May to July 2026.
+He will also embark on a week of work experience with established makers, enjoy a week of free studio use, and receive £2,000 to support the creation of his new work for inclusion in the exhibition.

 In September 2024, Plas Glyn-y-Weddw in Pen Llŷn undertook a joint project with Japanese artist Junko Mori and her husband, Welsh wood artist John Egan, to deliver the Coed Coexist Symposium, held at Plas Glyn-y-Weddw.
 The essence of the Coed Coexist project draws our attention to trees and woodland, seeking out wider connections, desires and reliance on these ecosystems while connecting community, creativity and environmental stewardship.
 The project as a whole aspires to celebrate the local area and the communities based in Pen Llŷn.